FarmRadioHangar/react-phone-lookup/README.md

 # FRH React Phone Lookup

 React component for looking up phone book entries by name or number.
+The user can select a number to call either by

+* typing part of the person's name or number, and selecting the callee from the drop-down list; or
+* entering a valid phone number (for numbers that are not in the list).

 ## Demo